Sajjad177/Sajjad177/README.md

 <br/>
  <h2>Talking about Personal Stuff : </h2>

-- 🔭 I’m currently working on an E-Shop project.
+- 🔭 I’m currently working on an Bd-Calling Limited as a Backend Devloper.
 - 💬 Ask me about React, Node, TypeScript, and JavaScript.
 - 📫 How to reach me: sajjadhossainx06@gmail.com